Say Goodbye to Shoulder Pain for Good

 When it comes to maximizing your recovery and reducing your pain without powerful prescription pain medications, you should consider physical therapy.
 Our skilled and experienced physical therapists in Lexington, Kentucky can evaluate your injury and make a complete diagnosis.
 Once the severity of your shoulder injury is known, we can develop a comprehensive treatment plan to help you heal, regain your strength, and restore your range of motion.

 We accomplish this by developing a customized exercise program for you that includes stretches and strengthening exercises, and we will adapt your program as you heal.
 This means that you may be able to avoid shoulder surgery, and you will be naturally reducing your pain levels.
 We will even teach you how to reduce your risk of experiencing future shoulder injuries.

-To learn more about how physical therapy can help you heal after a shoulder injury, call us today859.263.8080, Advantage Physical Therapy in Lexington, Kentucky.
+To learn more about how physical therapy can help you heal after a shoulder injury, Contact Us Today at Lexington, KY Center.